OseiasRocha/OseiasRocha/README.md

 - 👋 Hi, I’m @OseiasRocha
 - 👀 I’m interested in embedded software development, operating systems and networking.
 - 🌱 I’m currently learning FreeRTOS, VxWorks, Linux.
 - 🌱 I'm also always learning C, C++ and Python.
-There's always something new on them :)
+There's always something new on them :smiley:
 - 🌱 Next things to learn in my list are:
   - Rust
   - C#
-  - Some game engine (Unreal, Unity, etc)
+  - Some game engine (Unreal, Unity, etc).
+This one is just for fun :smiley:
 - 💞️ I’m looking to collaborate on embedded software projects or kernel and OS.
 - 📫 How to reach me:
   - Email: <oseiaskr95@gmail.com>